EminmertToprak/game-practice/README.md

 - [x] Add backgrounds for objects and boards.
 - [x] Point objects moving randomly
 - [x] Add logs to the river
+- [x] Cars and trucks have dedicated lines

+Day 5:

+- [x] Frog is stuck with logs and it's on top of them
+- [x] If frog stays on log while it hits border, game over.
+- [ ] River is collision and logs are safe zones.
+- [ ] Fix flies stucking in screen after a while
+- [ ] 5 finish points and 1 win condition appears randomly in one of them.

+Day 6:

+- [ ] Frog jumps instead of walks 1 pixel
+- [ ] When moving, frog image changes
 - [ ] Random Images for objects
-- [ ] River is collision and logs are safe zones.
+- [ ] Welcome Page with instructions
 - [ ] Refactor code
 - [ ] Make objects (both player and hostiles) non-responsive (pixels?)
-- [ ] Cars and trucks have dedicated lines